nthatilebogo/Data-Structures-Java/README.md

 # Data-Structures-Java
 This GitHub repository hosts a collection of data structures and algorithms implemented in Java.
-These projects originated from university coursework, emphasizing the fundamental concept of data abstraction in software design and efficiency.
+These projects originated from University of Pretoria course module COS212, emphasizing the fundamental concept of data abstraction in software design and efficiency.

 Key Features: